Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 The big story of the 2017 postseason has been the dismal starting pitching, at least until Sunday night's duel between Masahiro Tanaka and Carlos Carrasco.
 Through 12 games, eight of the 24 starting pitchers failed to finish even three innings and half failed to go at least five.
 It's not just that managers are going quickly to the bullpens; starting pitchers have combined for a 5.68 ERA.
 What will we see Monday?

 The most important thing of the day: Max Scherzer makes his playoff debut for the Nationals after suffering a minor hamstring injury at the end of the regular season.
-Is he 100 percent and, if not, how will it affect his performance and how deep into the game Dusty Baker trusts him to go?
+Is he 100 percent, and if not, how will it affect his performance and how deep into the game Dusty Baker trusts him to go?

 If you're going to watch only one game, tune in for: Indians at Yankees.
 The past two games of this series have been so good that you hate that it's a best-of-five instead of a best-of-seven.
-If not for the controversial failure of Joe Girardi to challenge that foul tip in Game 2, the Yankees could be on the brink of a stunning upset over the 102-win Indians.
+If not for the controversial failure of Joe Girardi to challenge that hit batsman call in Game 2, the Yankees could be on the brink of a stunning upset over the 102-win Indians.

 NLDS Game 3: Nationals at Cubs (series tied 1-1)